OSDG-IIITH/Carbonite/README.md

 1. The Bot interface, powered by `Discord.js v13`, that handles receiving, parsing and sending messages.

 2. The "Carbonizer", powered by `Puppeteer`.
-It spawns a headless browser that uses uses Carbon like a human user would, then screenshots the DOM element that has the prettified code image and returns a byte stream of the image data back to the bot to send to Discord.
+It spawns a headless browser that modifies the Carbon webpage's contents to accomodate for the code, then screenshots the DOM element that has the prettified code image and returns a byte stream of the image data back to the bot to send to Discord.

 ### Future Plans